edgeimpulse/firmware-nordic-thingy53/README.md

 ## Creating a production firmware

-`MCUboot` and `b0n` bootloaders in NCS >1.7.0 have a bug resulting in a network core failed after full OTA update.
+`MCUboot` and `b0n` bootloaders in NCS >1.7.0 have a bug resulting in a network core faild after full OTA update.
 Therefore (up to NCS 1.9.1) the full firmware has to be made as a mix of components from NCS 1.7.0 and 1.9.1

 1. Get NCS 1.7.0 (see instruction above) and build the following example